zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 3. Delete this folder to remove all stored data.
 4. Restart the Wizard.

-### Unable to save specific setting to Zowe configuration YAML via the Wizard's UI or editor
+### Unable to save setting to zowe.yaml via the Wizard's UI or editor

-Updating and saving to `YAML` in the UI may not always work as intended.
-If you are not able to save specific setting to the Zowe configuration `YAML` via the install wizard's UI or editor it is recommended to make a manual edit to the configuration `YAML` file in `z/OS Unix` and then follow the steps in the wizard.
+Updating and saving to zowe.yaml in the UI may not always work as intended.
+If you are not able to save a specific setting to zowe.yaml it is recommended to make a manual edit to the configuration `YAML` file in `z/OS Unix`, and then follow the steps presented in the Wizard.